 UK vacuum casting facilities follow a standardized 6-step process to ensure consistency and quality.
 Here’s a breakdown of each stage, with insights into how UK providers optimize speed and precision:

-- Resina & Curación: The degassed resin is poured into the silicone mold, which is then placed back in the vacuum chamber to ensure the resin fills all details.
+- Vertido de resina & Curación: The degassed resin is poured into the silicone mold, which is then placed back in the vacuum chamber to ensure the resin fills all details.
 The mold is cured (either at room temperature for 24 hours or in an oven for 2–4 hours, depending on the resin).
 A Birmingham caster uses temperature-controlled ovens to speed up curing for urgent orders—cutting cure time by 75% for clients who need parts in 3 días.

-- Refinamiento (Opcional): UK casters offer finishing services like painting, impresión, o asamblea.
+- Refinamiento (Opcional): UK casters offer finishing services like painting, impresión, o montaje.
 Por ejemplo, a Southampton-based provider painted 100 vacuum-cast toy parts with child-safe paint and added custom decals—turning raw castings into ready-to-sell products.

 How to Choose the Right Vacuum Casting Provider in the UK